From Catastrophe To Conservation: Examining The Improvements In Oil Spill Reduction Since The 1970s

 From the large scale to everyday small-scale spills

 Luckily, these headline-hitting oil spills are not an everyday occurrence.
 What does happen day in, day out is small-scale industrial spills.
-And to combat those spills and mitigate any negative consequences you need rapid access to spillcare products and a trained spill response crew
+And to combat those spills and mitigate any negative consequences you need rapid access to spillcare products and a trained spill response crew.

 How to prevent oil spills on your site